McDev02/Der-Unternehmer-PHP-Economy-Sim/README.md

 An unfinished economy simulation written in PHP.
 My PHP knowledge is basic and old but maybe it is interesting for someone.
 This project is not going to be developed further.

 ## Playtest
 Create a new account to see how the introduction works.
-But appart from that there is no much content in the game.
+But appart from that there is no much content in the game except the random map generator.

 ## Admin Account Login
 Username: admin